ITR for Med Sci 2

 Only students in Medical Sciences 1 can submit an Intent to Register (ITR) for Medical Sciences 2.
 A Science student in Year 1 who wants to apply for admission to the BMSc Program in Year 3 typically submits an ITR for Year 2 of a BSc degree.

-If you do not submit an ITR by March 31, then the Office of the Registrar will submit an ITR for you for Medical Sciences 2.
+If you are registered in Medical Sciences 1 and do not submit an ITR by March 31, then the Office of the Registrar will push in an ITR for you for Medical Sciences 2.
+You do not get to select a Second Choice.
 You may request a change to your degree/module/program after the adjudication period in May (see "I want to change my program/plan for the upcoming Fall/Winter" under After Adjudication for details).

 Submitting an ITR for Medical Sciences 2: